The PCA Advantage

 PCA’s most unique and distinguishable feature is our combination of comprehensive financial planning and in-house investment management.
-The leaders, as well as others on our teams, have the highest level professional designations for their respective areas of expertise:

 Most other financial planning firms have individual advisors or small advisor teams that are essentially separate, competitive businesses within their companies.
 In this model the advisors focus on asset allocation and planning, and typically outsource the investment management by using third party portfolio managers through ETFs, mutual funds or separately managed accounts.
 Alternatively, most asset management firms focus on institutional clients such as pension funds, endowments, or other financial firms and do not provide comprehensive financial planning services.
 At PCA, the combination of accomplished portfolio managers and experienced financial advisors on the same team allows us to be more specialized, and therefore add more value, while also reducing a layer of fees that comes with outsourcing either planning or portfolio management to a third party.